SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDocumentAgent/GetDocumentsByTemplateHeading.md

 Method that returns document appointments, filtered by the document template heading.
 The heading represents a grouping or filtering of document templates.

-**Parameters:**
+## Parameters

- - **templateHeadingId** The document template heading id.
+* **templateHeadingId** The document template heading id.
 The heading represents a grouping or filtering of document templates.

 **Returns:** NSDocument[]